CS3704-VT/Course/Project/PM3.md

 ### Project Check-In (1%)

-Complete [this survey](https://forms.gle/XwNUaj4xjuH6grsq8) to provide an update on your team progress on the project so far this semester.
+Complete [this survey](https://forms.gle/fbq42BjdDuSdKYXd8) to provide an update on your team progress on the project so far this semester.
 Only one team member needs to complete this for the group.

+Optional: Please complete [this survey](https://forms.gle/F8SPwJv4EY1WuQTV6) to provide an individual update on your team's progress separate from the group survey.
+You do not need to complete this for PM3.

 **Due:** October 31 at 11:59pm
 - [ ] Design documentation (one document or separate well-labeled documents)